enofex/naikan/docs/about.md

 ### Projects insights

-See all projects statisics at a glance, filter, sort and search them.
+See all projects statistics at a glance, filter, sort and search them.

 <img src="../assets/screenshots/projects-insights.png" alt="Projects insights" width="1024"/>